 A client process data structure that represents the binding of the client to a particular server's RPC program.

 Characteristic of the model of interconnection in which communication takes place without first establishing a connection.
-See stream transport.
+See datagram transport.

 Characteristic of the model of interconnection in which communication proceeds through three well-defined phases: connection establishment, data transfer, and connection release.
 See stream transport.